small-tech/site.js/README.md

 ## Dependencies

-Site.js tries to install the dependencies it needs seamlessly while running.
+Site.js tries to seamlessly install the dependencies it needs when run.
 That said, there are certain basic components it expects on a Linux-like system.
 These are:

   - `sudo`
   - `libcap2-bin` (we use `setcap` to escalate privileges on the binary as necessary)

-For production use, passwordless sudo is required.
-On systems where the sudo configuration directory is set to `/etc/sudoers.d`, Site.js will automatically install this rule.
-On other systems, you might have to set it up yourself.
+__For production use, passwordless sudo is required.__ On systems where the sudo configuration directory is set to `/etc/sudoers.d`, Site.js will automatically install this rule.
+On other systems, you might have to [set it up yourself](https://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux).

-If it turns out that any of these prerequisites are a widespread reason for first-run breakage, we can look into having them installed automatically in the future.
-Please open an issue if any of these is an issue in your deployments or everyday usage.
+If it turns out that any of these prerequisites are a widespread cause of first-run woe, we can look into having them installed automatically in the future.
+Please [open an issue](https://github.com/small-tech/site.js/issues) if any of these affects you during your deployments or in everyday use.

-Of course, you will need `wget` (or `curl`) installed to download the install script.
-You can install `wget` via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems).
+To install Site.js using the one-line installation command on Linux and macOS, you will need `wget` (or `curl`) installed to download the installation script.
+On Linux, you can install either via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems). macOS comes with curl installed.

 ## Update (as of version 12.9.5; properly functioning as of version 12.9.6)